fers4t/Twitter-Supervisor/README.md

 Twitter Supervisor informs you (via direct message) when someone follows or unfollows you.

-Additional features might be added in the (near) future: keep in database the data of the "betrayals", trends detection in the friends
-(people you are following) tweets...
+Additional features might be added in the (near) future: keeping track of the "betrayals", trends detection in your friends (people you are following) tweets...

 ## Requirements
 * **Python 3.5 or 3.6** (There are problems with 3.7 and older versions have not been tested) and **pip**
 * **Having a (at least free) Twitter developer account** (https://developer.twitter.com/en/apply-for-access), to get the key, the token and their secrets, which are all required to access the Twitter API.

 ## Installation
 * Clone the project repository on your machine.
 * Run `pip install -Ur requirements.txt`
 * Create a `config.json` file in the project directory, where you will put the API keys, the id of the account you want to supervise, and the name of the SQLite database file where the app data will be stored.
 It should look like this:

     ```json
     {